playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/facebook-api.md

         this.textures = [];

-        app.loader.getHandler("texture").crossOrigin = "anonymous";
+        // Set the texture loader up so that it can request cross-origin images app.loader.getHandler("texture").crossOrigin = "anonymous";

     };

     Face_photo.prototype = {
         initialize: function () {
-            // wait until user is logged in app.on("fb:login", this.reset, this);
+            // listen for the event that signals we've been logged into facebook app.on("app:fblogin", this.reset, this);
         },

-        // start loading photos from the FB API
         reset: function () {
             var self = this;
             var path = pc.string.format("{0}/photos", FB.getUserID());